 We teach PE to all children, whatever their ability or individual needs.
 PE forms part of the school curriculum policy to provide a broad and balanced education to all children.
 Through our PE teaching, we provide learning opportunities that enable all pupils to make good progress.
-We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those with special gifts and talents, and those learning English as an additional language, and we take all reasonable steps to achieve this.
-For further details, see separate policies: Special Educational Needs; Disability Discrimination; Gifted and Talented Children; English as an Additional Language (EAL).
+We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those with special gifts and talents, and those learning English as an additional language and we take all reasonable steps to achieve this.
+For further details, see separate policies: SEND, EAL and Accessibility policy and plan attainment and progress against expected levels.
+This helps to ensure that our teaching is matched to the child's needs.

 When progress falls significantly outside the expected range, the child may have special educational needs.
 Our assessment process looks at a range of factors - equipment, teaching style, differentiation - so that we can take some additional or different action to enable the child to learn more effectively.
-Assessment against the National Curriculum allows us to consider each child's attainment and progress against expected levels.
-This helps to ensure that our teaching is matched to the child's needs.
+Assessment against the National Curriculum allows us to consider each child's

-Intervention through School Action and School Action Plus will lead to the creation of an Individual Education Plan (IEP) for children with special educational needs.
-The IEP may include, as appropriate, specific targets relating to PE.
+Intervention will lead to the creation of a Pupil Passport for children with special educational needs.
+The Pupil Passport may include, as appropriate, specific targets relating to PE.